NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ### Research

-I am interested in applying complex analysis, o-minimality and the model theory of valued fields to develop counting strategies with applications to number theory and diophantine geometry.
+I am interested in applying complex analysis, o-minimality, and the model theory of valued fields to develop counting strategies with applications to number theory and diophantine geometry.

 More precisely, my work revolves around ideas that go into developing variations and analogues of the Pila-Wilkie Counting Theorem, both in the Archimedean and non-Archimedean contexts, and pursing the ensuing applications from such results.